usman-abyss/abyss-3D-viewer-docs/guide/props.md

 ## sphericalImageSets

-The `sphericalImageSets` prop is used to render given sphericals on the 3D View.
+The `sphericalImageSets` prop is used to rpass a list of spherical locations to be rendered on the screen.

 **Prop Definition**